scurest/apicula/README.md

 ## Compatibility

-apicula was tested with Nitro files from the following games
+apicula was primarily tested with Nitro files from the following games

 * Kingdom Hearts: 358/2 Days
 * Ore ga Omae o Mamoru